AvinashLal/Machine-Learning-in-Cancer-Detection/Data/README.txt.txt

 Data was too large to upload to github but was taken from The Cancer Genome Atlas.
+See ../Results/PresentationSlides for more information